MicahElliott/mrswlf/README.md

 > - BadRedirects: 0.160%

 Now if you want even less pinky effort, swap the `v` and `w`, but SFBs get a worse — too many logjams IMO.
-But let's brand this tweak as "VeLOCD" anyway.
+But let's brand this tweak as "VeLOCD" anyway, in case someone likes it.

 ## How Mrs. Thumbo was designed (thank yous!!)